peternijssen/home-assistant-jumbo/README.md

 ```

 ### Usage
-Two sensors will be created:
+Three sensors will be created:

 #### Basket
 The sensor `jumbo_basket` indicates how many items you still have within your basket at this point.

 #### Orders
 The sensor `jumbo_orders` indicates when your next order is expected.
-Within the attributes, you can also see any future orders.
+Within the attributes (more info dialog), you can also see any future orders.

+#### Time Slots
+The sensor `jumbo_time_slots` indicates the next available time slot.
+Within the attributes (more info dialog), you can also see any future time slots.

 ### Debugging
 If you experience unexpected output, please create an issue with additional logging.
 You can add the following lines to enable logging